Dr. Alžbeta Ďurecová

 Her primary research and professional activities are focused on radiochemistry and radiation protection related to exposure to radon.

-Dr. Ďurecová is head of delegation and is nominated as alternate representative of the Slovak Republic to UNSCEAR for the 63rd session (2016).
+Dr. Ďurecová is alternate representative of the Slovakia to UNSCEAR since the 63rd session (2016).